 Once having crossed the pass it is the start of a long path downhill where you will eventually drop over 1,700 mts or 5577 vertical ft until you arrive to our campsite in Challway.
 Along the way to Challway there are various tent encampments and small villages scattered amongst the plains, and it is incredible to think that there are a handful of local people who live permanently so far removed from modern society and amongst such harsh natural conditions.
 Interestingly enough, nearly every small village (example: population 4 or 5) that you pass, there is at least 1 or 2 small.
 The trail weaves its way down the flank of the mountain and parallels to the Salkantay river that grows exponentially as you make your way down the valley, finally making it an hour or so before sunset to the village of Challway.
 The camping here is ready.

 The trekking from the village of Challway to lunch at La Playa is when you make the noticeable change from the mountains down into the jungle.
-Trickling streams amongst the sub-alpine plains give way to raging waterfalls and streams .There are a number of river crossings across bridges constructed from simple tree logs and branches, and it’s the kind of scenery that you expect a massive python or puma to lurch out at you at any given moment, although allegedly no pythons exist here and pumas are exceptionally rare. the vista of the river valley and the occasional stream crossings are enough to occupy your mind for the 4 hour trek down to lunch.
+Trickling streams amongst the sub-alpine plains give way to raging waterfalls and streams .There are a number of river crossings across bridges constructed from simple tree logs and branches, and it’s the kind of scenery that you expect a massive snake or puma to lurch out at you at any given moment, the vista of the river valley and the occasional stream crossings are enough to occupy your mind for the 4 hour trek down to lunch.

 We continue BY CAR to the hydroelectric plant.
 913 meters (2995 ft) in 1 hour.

 The Hydroelectric plant is also the end of the train line from Cusco to Machu Picchu.
 Hydro is actually farther than Machu Picchu town on the train.
 It is mainly used by locals.